 The debate has raged for years within skateboarding.
 Some believing that skateboarding is a sport, purely due to its physicality.
 But, naturally, there are many skateboarders that think the complete opposite.
 The very reason these people were attracted to skateboarding is because of its countercultural nature, and its freedom in comparison to rule based sports.

 Basketball, baseball, football, rugby (depending on where you grew up) and other ‘mainstream’ sports were somewhat forced upon us, through social pressure, popular culture and in school.
 Many of us can recall the horror of being shepherded onto a freezing playing field to partake in said team sports.
 Tell your mates you don’t like football at a young age, and odds are, they’ll think you’re weird.

-Since I’ve ridden a skateboard for about thirty years, I’ve been asked the question ‘is skateboarding a sport?’ many times over.
+Since I’ve ridden a skateboard for quite some time, I’ve been asked the question ‘is skateboarding a sport?’ many times over.
 At least from my side, the outcome has largely bordered on the side of “no, it’s not”.
 To try and better answer this great skateboarding debate, I'll try and give you some context.

 When you attach a sports tag to something, it automatically needs a winner, a 1st place, a finish and a best.
 Every mainstream sport has this.
 A penny for every time a skateboarder has been asked “who’s the best in the world?”.
 No, Tony Hawk and Rodney Mullen aren't 'the best', they're just the most famous.
 Are the Harlem Globetrotters the best basketball team in the world?